charlie9660/Scraping/README.md

 Usage:

   Bot detection will require human to pass the initial security screening but will work fine after closing the first session and restarting the script.
+The script bypasses later detections.
   Chrome driver must be dowloaded to the specificed path